sysfce2/godot-docs/classes/class_@globalscope.rst

 |void| **printraw**\ (\ ...\ ) |vararg|

 Prints one or more arguments to strings in the best way possible to the OS terminal.
 Unlike :ref:`print<class_@GlobalScope_method_print>`, no newline is automatically added at the end.

+\ **Note:** The OS terminal is *not* the same as the editor's Output dock.
+The output sent to the OS terminal can be seen when running Godot from a terminal.
+On Windows, this requires using the ``console.exe`` executable.

 .. tabs::